hershd23/ObjectLocalizer/README.md

 In order to check your predictions on the images itself, run the designated cells in the FChal2.ipynb file.

 The code, in particular was tested in the steps given above.
-To run a train and test generator based model (would run faster natively in your machines but slower on Google Colab.
+To run a train and test generator based model (would run faster natively in your machines but slower on Google Colab).

 ## Model